-It may seem daunting to tackle your Strategic Annual Planning session for 2021.
-With so much uncertainty due to the ongoing pandemic, economic crisis, and upcoming election, it may be tempting for some company leaders to postpone planning.
-The temptation is understandable; nobody wants to waste time crafting a detailed annual plan that will have to be scrapped in Q1, which happened to many of us in 2020.
+It may seem daunting to tackle your Strategic Annual Planning session for 2022.
+With so much uncertainty due to the ongoing pandemic, it may be tempting for some company leaders to postpone planning.
+The temptation is understandable; nobody wants to waste time crafting a detailed annual plan that will have to be scrapped in Q1, which happened to many of us recently.
+However, the best companies in the world continue their strategic planning process in all types of business climates.
+You need to set goals (long term goals and short-term goals) regularly for effective strategic planning with the proper stakeholders.

 But, the truth is, your team is looking to you for direction.
 Everyone in your company is going to be working on something Jan.
 1, and without direction from you on the strategic goals for the company for the year, how can they be confident they are working on the right things?
 Your job as CEO or executive leader is to provide direction and help your people see how their work connects to the company’s goals.
-In uncertain times, providing a vision for the company and a strategic direction for the year is even more important to your people—they are looking to you.
+In uncertain times, providing a vision for the company and a strategic direction for the year is even more important to your people—they are looking to you in the strategic planning session.

 - Talk to Customers: Understanding your customers’ needs, challenges, and opportunities have never been more important.
 As you head into your planning process for 2021, you need to think deeply about how you can deliver unique value to your customers.
 This should inform your strategic decision making.